conan-io/docs/examples/extensions/deployers/dev/development_deploy.rst

     **Best practices**

-    The fact that this flow is possible doesn't mean that it is recommended for majority of cases.
+    The fact that this flow is possible doesn't mean that it is recommended for the majority of cases.
     It has some limitations:

     - It is less efficient, requiring an extra copy of dependencies